tox-in/Scholara/README.md

-# Angularjs-threads-clone
+# Springboot school management system
-this is a threads clone frontend api development with the use of Angularjs framework
+this is a project used for both backend springboot, reactjs frontend and for Devops practices